Best Air Handlers of 2022: Reviews and Buying Guide

 An improperly sized air handler can create an unbalanced indoor humidity level and leave your home’s environment feeling sticky and uncomfortable.
 Work with an experienced HVAC technician to ensure you choose the right size unit for your home.

 The type of blower motor in your air handler has a lot to do with the efficiency of the unit.
 The three types of motors described earlier (single-, dual-, and variable-speed) operate at different efficiency levels.
-There are pros and cons with each type.
+There are pros and cons to each type.

 The dual-speed air handler unit is a good mix of efficiency and comfort.
 These motors have two operational speeds.
 When needed, they can function at 100% capacity to warm or cool with more power.
 In most cases, the unit will function at its lower setting, which is usually around 60% power but this can change depending on the model.
 The dual-speed motor will run more frequently while requiring less energy to maintain your home’s desired temperature.
 You’ll invest more money upfront, but will see a greater savings on your monthly energy costs.